vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-overrides.md

 New sources need to be processed through the
 [Ubuntu Main Inclusion Queue](https://wiki.ubuntu.com/UbuntuMainInclusionQueue), and have been approved before they should be promoted.
-Also ensure that all of their dependencies (which will be in this list) are approved as well.
+Ensure that all of their dependencies (which will be in this list) are approved as well.

 **Binary only promotions to `main`**

 These are binary packages currently in `universe` that appear to need promoting to `main`, as above; except that their source package is already in `main`.
-An inclusion report isn't generally needed, though the package should be sanity-checked.
+An inclusion report isn't generally needed, though the package should be checked for correctness.

-Especially check that all of the package's dependencies are already in `main`, or have been approved.
+Especially check that all of the package's dependencies are already in `main` or have been approved.

 **Source and binary demotions to `universe`**